adamsaka/EffectsTown-Watercolour/README.md

 ## Compiling Information
 Windows:
 - Create a project folder (Build resources will end up here.)
-- Create a folfer src and download this repository.
+- Create a folder "src" and download this repository into it.
 - Compile the Windows Versions with Visual Studio 2022.
 - Actual outputs go directly to the relevent host folder.
 (After Effects common)

 Web Hosts:

-- These host are currently not operational.
+- These hosts are currently not operational.
 They are designed to compile with emscripten.